MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/dotnet-core.md

          .WithUseEmbeddedWebView(false)
 ```

 MSAL cannot detect if the user navigates away or simply closes the browser.
-Apps using this technique are encouraged to define a timeout (via `CancellationToken`).
+Apps using this technique are encouraged to define a timeout via `CancellationToken`.
 We recommend a timeout of at least a few minutes, to take into account cases where the user is prompted to change password or perform 2FA.

-## How to use the System Browser (i.e. the default browser of the OS)
+## How to use the system browser (i.e. the default browser of the OS)

-MSAL needs to listen on on `http://localhost:port` and intercept the code that Azure AD  sends when the user is done authenticating.

-To achieve this:
+In order to use the system browser for user authentication in your app

-1. During app registration, configure `http://localhost` as a redirect URI (not currently supported by B2C)
+1. During the app registration in Azure portal, configure `http://localhost` as a redirect URI (not currently supported by B2C).
-2. When you construct your <xref:Microsoft.Identity.Client.PublicClientApplication>, specify this redirect URI:
+2. When constructing <xref:Microsoft.Identity.Client.PublicClientApplication>, specify this redirect URI.

 ```csharp
 IPublicClientApplication pca = PublicClientApplicationBuilder